Built for clarity, not clicks

 - Emotional support and reframing resources

-- Community features (coming soon)
+- Community features (in development)

 Methodology